-Tecentriq (chemical name: atezolizumab) is approved by the U.S. Food and Drug Administration (FDA) to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
+Tecentriq (chemical name: atezolizumab) was granted accelerated approval by the U.S. Food and Drug Administration (FDA) in March 2019 to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.